ibm-cloud-docs/pattern-pvs-aix-resiliency/security-design.md

 # Security design
 {: #security-design}

-The following are requirements for the security aspect for the resiliency for PowerVS workloads pattern:
+The following are requirements for the security aspect for the Power Virtual server Resiliency on AIX pattern:

 - Ensure data encryption at rest and in transit for the storage layer.